What is Angelman syndrome?

 Angelman syndrome is a genetic disorder that affects the nervous system.
 It causes severe developmental delay and intellectual disability.

-In most cases, Angelman syndrome happens when a small bit gets left off chromosome 15 around the time of conception.
-In a few families Angelman syndrome is inherited, so brothers and sisters could be affected.
+This gene change usually happens around the time of conception.
+It isn’t usually inherited from parents.
+In a few families Angelman syndrome is inherited, though, so brothers and sisters could be affected.

 Angelman syndrome is a rare condition.
 It happens in 1 in 10 000-25 000 births.
 It affects boys and girls equally.

 The syndrome is named after Dr Harry Angelman, an English doctor who first described this syndrome.